Efode-r2d2/gojo-api/api_docs/v1/city.md

     ```json
     {
         "Status": false,
-        "Error": "The country_name has already been taken."
+        "Error": "The city_name has already been taken."
     }
     ```

 **Delete Country**
 ----
-  Delete a given country.
+  Delete a given city.

 * **API Endpoint**